Topics

 • Run tests (Jasmine, Jest, Mocha …)

-Packages are managed using URLs in your code, which can be centralized in one if you prefer.
+Packages are managed using URLs in your code.
+That can be messy for large projects but can be centralized in one file if you prefer.

 Running Deno with the explicit permissions it needs can be cumbersone.
-Insteading using npm and package.json to run commands, I find that make and Makefile work well.
+Instead of using npm and package.json to run commands, I find that make and Makefile work well.
 At least for Linux and macOS where make is standard.

 Template project